ByKsTv/Everything/Samsung_TV/README.md

 Everything about Samsung TV.

+## Cons

+- Uses TizenOS instead of Android, so you can't sideload APKs.
+- Panning shot issue where the first frame of the panning shot will be stuck.

 ## Samsung TV - SDR Settings

 1. `Settings` > `Support` > `Software Update` > `Update Now`.